 EAC located in Loew Hall, provides space for students to form learning communities, and provides workshops and tutoring to help students build skills in math, physics and chemistry.

-Math Academy is a residential summer program that supports rising high school seniors from diverse backgrounds who wish to study engineering by engaging them in coursework that strengthens skills needed to succeed in college-level math.
+Math Academy is a non-residential summer program that supports rising high school seniors from diverse backgrounds who wish to study engineering by engaging them in coursework that strengthens skills needed to succeed in college-level math.